Cwantic/Documentation/Design/Elements/Valve.md

 Click [here](https://documentation.metapiping.com/Design/Selection.html) for more information about the selection tool.

 You can change the properties of the selected valve (except the length).

+**LABEL** :

+You can modify the label of the valve.
+The labels are shown with the node names view button.

 **SECTION AND MATERIAL** :